-KEY - Move away significantly SA Objectives Policy BF3 - Built form and the Environment Commentary Scoring 1.
+KEY Move away significantly -Move away marginally+Move towards significantly0Neutral?
+Jncertain SA Objectives Policy BF3 - Built form and the Environment Commentary Scoring 1.
 Ensure the prudent and efficient use of energy and natural resources and the promotion of renewable energy The policy sets out that new development must be designed to minimise environmental impact and to ensure that any impacts of pollution are appropriately considered and mitigated.
 It specifically states that all opportunities to connect/implement renewable energy generation have been explored and included as part of the development unless shows to be unviable or inappropriate.
 This will ensure that new more sustainable forms of energy can be used and renewable energy is promoted.
 The policy also states all new major development proposals must submit evidence of the feasibility of prior extraction of productive surface coal reserves.
 Any feasible prior mineral extraction will be expected to be followed by full remediation of the site.
 Therefore, natural resources are prudently used as a result of the policy.
 As such, it is considered that this policy will have a significant positive effect on this objective. ++ 2.
-Minimise the growth in waste and increase the amount of waste which is reused, recycled, and recovered Ich, it is considered that this policy will have a significant positive effect on this objective.
-The policy sets out that all construction and demolition schemes must adhere to a construction environmental anagement plan (CEMP) which must be submitted to and approved by the Council before works commence on site.
+Minimise the growth in waste and increase the amount of waste which is reused, recycled, and recovered The policy sets out that all construction and demolition schemes must adhere to a construction environmental management plan (CEMP) which must be submitted to and approved by the Council before works commence on site.
 The CEMP will include requirements to ensure that waste minimisation, reduction, reuse and recycling occurs wherever possible.
-The policy requires that any feasible prior coal extraction will be expected to be followed by full remediation of the site, which will be expected to include the appropriate management (and potential reuse) of the wastes arising. verall the policy will have a positive effect on this objective.
+The policy requires that any feasible prior coal extraction will be expected to be followed by full remediation of the site, which will be expected to include the appropriate management (and potential reuse) of the wastes arising.
+Overall the policy will have a positive effect on this objective.
 3. Reduce the district's impact on climate change and vulnerability to its effects By minimising environmental impacts and ensuring air pollution impacts are appropriately considered and mitigated, the policy aims to reduce the impact on climate change of new development.
 The policy requires that all opportunities to connect/implement renewable energy generation are to be explored and included as part of the development unless shows to be unviable or inappropriate.
-This will ensure that new more sustainable forms of energy can be used, enewable energy is promoted and energy is used efficiently.
+This will ensure that new more sustainable forms of energy can be used, renewable energy is promoted and energy is used efficiently.
 Nevertheless, there is no reference in the policy to low carbon design, including the use of passive heating.
 In not specifying reference to either sustainable design or low carbon design, the consideration of embodied carbon in materials appears to be very limited.
 Similarly, there is no preferential reference to the use of onsite renewables in the policy, although it is accepted that this may be a practical consideration given the location of much of the proposed development.
-Cross referencing to Policy CL2 - Flood risk, will ensure site and structure specific mitigation measures are implemented to minimise the risk of flooding (and so the unlerability to any increased storm events associated with climate change).
-Reference to the feasibility of the extraction of surface based coal measures indicates that the policy could encourage the extraction of fossil fuels, where economic and technically feasible to be so, which could contribute (albeit modestly) to arbon emissions and as such have a negative effect on this objective.
-The policy's performance against this objective could be enhanced through reference to sustainable or low carbon design (or its
+Cross referencing to Policy CL2 - Flood risk, will ensure site and structure specific mitigation measures are implemented to minimise the risk of flooding (and so the vulnerability to any increased storm events associated with climate change).
+Reference to the feasibility of the extraction of surface based coal measures indicates that the policy could encourage the extraction of fossil fuels, where economic and technically feasible to be so, which could contribute (albeit modestly) to carbon emissions and as such have a negative effect on this objective.
+It is therefore considered that the policy could have mixed positive and negative effects on this objective.
+The policy's performance against this objective could be enhanced through reference to sustainable or low carbon design (or its inclusion within a BF1). +/-